Mersin Halkevi: Present usage

-The main hall is used by Mersin Opera.
+The main hall is used by Mersin Opera and ballet.
 Most of the performances during Mersin International Music Festival are also held in the main hall.
 The hall sometimes is used for conferences and the like.
 Mersin Museum is located the east side of the building.
-The building also hosts various officies and classrooms of the Ministry of Culture.
+The building also hosts various offices and classrooms of the Ministry of Culture.

 Turkey's top 50 civil engineering projects

 Turkish Chamber of Civil Engineers lists Mersin Halkevi Building as one of the fifty civil engineering feats in Turkey, a list of remarkable engineering projects realized in the first 50 years of the chamber.